 The data were not new.
 They came from a 2002 Institute of Medicine report on racial and ethnic disparities in health care, which stressed that “a large body of research underscores the existence of disparities.”
 As examples, the report stated

 … minorities are less likely to be given appropriate cardiac medications or to undergo bypass surgery, and are less likely to receive kidney dialysis or transplants.
 By contrast, they are more likely to receive certain less-desirable procedures, such as lower limb amputations for diabetes and other conditions.

 The data beg an obvious question, and Williams did not disappoint.
 “How on earth do we make sense of this?” he asked.
-“How is it possible that for the best trained medical workforce in the world to produce… care that appears to be so discriminatory?
+“How is it possible for the best trained medical workforce in the world to produce… care that appears to be so discriminatory?"

 The answer, Williams argued, is unconscious discrimination.
 According to Williams, the research shows that when people hold a negative stereotype about a group and meet someone from that group, they often treat that person differently and honestly don't even realize it.
 Williams noted that most Americans would object to being labeled as “racist” or even as “discriminating”, but he added, “Welcome to the human race.
 It is a normal process about how all of us process information.
 The problem for our society is that the level of negative stereotypes is very high.”

 Understanding the power of unconscious bias has emerged as a new mission for leaders and advocates working to bring racial healing and racial equity to communities across the U.S.